 Introduce copper into your dining room by investing in key accessories that truly transform a setting; placemats, coasters, candle holders and napkin rings.
 These elements are easily interchangeable and one of the simplest ways to create a detailed scheme.

 Copper accessories pair well with a wide range of tableware collections from minimalist whites to the ornately detailed.
-Our favourite is a mix of old and new monochrome, think black & white graphic tableware juxtaposed with rustic, naturally aged copper accessories.
+Our favorite is a mix of old and new monochrome, think black & white graphic tableware juxtaposed with rustic, naturally aged copper accessories.
 Finish the look with simple, modern glassware or for a truly opulent setting invest in Art-Deco inspired glassware with metallic detailing.

 In the Kitchen